PurkkaKoodari/wordbase-hacker/README.md

   - finding possible words
   - scoring words on different categories
   - displaying result exactly as in the game
+  - HUD on top of the game to show the word to play

 ### To be implemented

-  - HUD to be placed over game view
   - automatic playing (?)